 4. Organize your essay

 A great Common App essay contains a strong, inviting opening; a well-organized body; and a powerful conclusion.
 Outlining your essay is a useful process that can assist you in designing the structure of the content.
+But don’t make that structure the end all, be all of your essay because you could end up constricting your creativity if you’re accidentally boxing yourself in to a too structured idea.
+It’s best to focus on a story that really highlights who you are as a person and which qualities you have that make you the right fit for a school.
 Write out the points you want to make, but don’t be afraid to reorganize as you’re planning (or writing!)—nothing is set in stone.

 The Common App essay is an integral part of the college journey; many students believe it’s a dreadful process, but it’s actually the opposite.
 You’re just writing about yourself—and you many learn something new about yourself while doing so.
 The college essay is all about meaningful reflection that can help you become a better writer and get you into your dream school.
 Happy writing and good luck!

 For more application essay advice, check out the blogs and articles in our College Admission—Application Essay Clinic section.